Maria Sakkari

 Maria Sakkari (Μαρία Σάκκαρη, /el/; born 25 July 1995) is a Greek professional tennis player.
-She has been ranked as high as world No. 3 by the WTA, which she first achieved on 21 March 2022, making her the highest-ranked Greek women's tennis player.
+She has been ranked as high as No. 3 by the WTA, which she first achieved on 21 March 2022, making her the highest-ranked Greek women's tennis player.
 Her career-best doubles ranking is world No. 169, achieved on 9 September 2019.

 Sakkari has won two singles titles on the WTA Tour, including a WTA 1000 title at the 2023 Guadalajara Open.
 She is known for her aggressive, all-court style of play, centered around her strong serve and powerful groundstrokes.
 She served the sixth most aces of any WTA Tour player in 2020, with 144 aces served in 31 matches.

 Sakkari reached the semifinals at the 2017 Wuhan Open, where she defeated Caroline Wozniacki for her first top-10 win.
 In 2019, she reached another Premier 5 semifinal at the Italian Open where she defeated, among other players, Petra Kvitová.
 In 2020, Sakkari reached the fourth round at both the Australian and US Opens.
 In 2021, she reached the semifinals at the French and US Opens, making her the first Greek woman to reach a major semifinal.

 She was named the Greek Female Athlete of the Year for the years 2020 and 2021.

 Early and personal life

 Maria Sakkari was born on 25 July 1995 to mother Angelikí Kanellopoúlou, a former top-50 tennis player, and father Konstantinos Sakkaris, in Athens.
 She has two siblings: brother Yannis and sister Amanda.
 Her grandfather Dimitris Kanellopoulos was also a professional tennis player.
 She was introduced to tennis by her parents at age 6 and moved to Barcelona at age 18 in order to train.
 She has said that her favorite surfaces are hard and clay and that her favorite shot is the serve.
 Growing up, her favourite players were Serena Williams, Roger Federer and Rafael Nadal.
 Sakkari currently resides in Monte Carlo.
-She is dating Konstantinos Mitsotakis, the son of the prime minister of Greece Kyriakos Mitsotakis.
+She is engaged to Konstantinos Mitsotakis, the son of the prime minister of Greece Kyriakos Mitsotakis.

-Sakkari appears in the tennis docuseries Break Point, which premiered on Netflix on January 13, 2023.
+Sakkari appears in the Netflix tennis docuseries Break Point.